r-moruju/CI_PP1_TH/README.md

 - Provide a way for new and existing customers to contact the buissnes.
 - Provide essential information about the bussines to customers.

+## User Experience

+### Target Audience
+- People looking for a place to get ther hair cut
+- People looking for the latest haircut techniques
+- People looking for current fashion in haircuts

+### User Requrements and Expectations

+- A simple and intuitive navigation system
+- Quickly and easily find relevant information
+- Links and functions that work as expected
+- Good presentation and a visually appealing design regardless of screen size
+- An easy way to contact the bussines
+- Simple content that the user can skim read
+- Accessibility

 ### Wireframes

 <details><summary>Home</summary>